New Results on Spectral Synthesis: The main result

 \begin{proof} If the torsion free rank of $G$ is infinite, then there is a non-polynomial derivation on its Fourier algebra, hence we have the chain of inclusions

 which implies that $\widehat{I}\ne \widehat{I}_{\mathcal P_{{\widehat{I},m}},m}$, hence $\widehat{I}$ is not synthesizable. .2cm

 Conversely, let $G$ have finite torsion free rank.
-The subgroup $B$ of compact elements is the set $T$ of all elements of finite order, and $G/T$ is a homomorphic image of $\Z^n$ with some nonnegative integer $n$.
+The subgroup $B$ of compact elements coincides with the set $T$ of all elements of finite order, and $G/T$ is a (continuous) homomorphic image of $\Z^n$ with some nonnegative integer $n$.
 As spectral synthesis holds on $\Z^n$, it holds on its homomorphic images. \end{proof}